As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 9 – Carrier Oils

-Carrier oils are absolutely necessary when you are making skincare products with essential oils.
+Carrier oils are absolutely necessary when you’re making skincare products with essential oils.
 Carrier oils do double duty of diluting the essential oil and making them safer to use topically, while also slowing down the evaporation of the essential oils so they last longer.
-You can choose any carrier oil but the most commonly used are jojoba, coconut, olive, and sweet almond.

 You’ll need labels to identify the different products everyone has made at your essential oil party.
 With this set of 120 Prism Ovals + 120 Round Stickers by Rivertree Life, you’ll have enough labels for bottles of all sizes.
 The labels are colorful and add a nice decorative touch to the bottles.
 The labels are made from poly waterproof material so they will stay looking good too.